MatthewNelsonMusic/Computer-Music-Programming/README.md

 *This project website serves as a presentation of my work for my Music 147 class.
-The following entries are my weekly assingments.*
+The following entries are my weekly assignments.*

 ### *Assignment #1: Using My Name to Type Sound Files*
 In this max patch, certain keys of the keyboard are mapped to a 29-key virtual piano.